orchidhq/Orchid/docs/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

 }

 dependencies {
-    // Add an Orchid Bundle.
-OrchidAll comes with all official themes included.
+    // Add an Orchid Bundle. orchid-all-bundle comes with all official themes included.
-    // You must include a theme separately when using the OrchidBlog bundle.
+    // You must include a theme separately when using the orchid-blog-bundle bundle.
-    // Any additional plugins may be added as dependencies here as well. orchidRuntime 'io.github.javaeden.orchid:OrchidAll:{{site.version}}' }
+    // Any additional plugins may be added as dependencies here as well. orchidRuntime 'io.github.copper-leaf.orchid:orchid-all-bundle:{{site.version}}' }

 orchid {